 - Blend with a hand blender until smooth and creamy.
 Check and adjust the seasoning.

 - Pour into serving bowls.
 Add some olive oil, crushed pepper, and chili flakes on top.
 Enjoy!

 - You may make this soup without potatoes too.

-- I have baked potatoes and zucchini separately as my baking tray was not big enough to bake them all together.
-You can half bake potatoes, onion, and garlic then add zucchini to the same tray and bake further.
+- I baked potatoes and zucchini separately as my baking tray was not big enough to bake them all together.
+You can half-bake the potatoes, onion, and garlic then add zucchini to the same tray and bake further.

 - Instead of baking, you can also make this soup by sauteeing potatoes, onion, garlic, and zucchini in a pan.